typst/typst/tests/typ/visualize/gradient-text.typ

 ---
 // Ref: false
-// Make sure they don't work when `relative: "self"` (for now).
+// Make sure they don't work when `relative: "self"`.

 // Hint: 17-61 make sure to set `relative: auto` on your text fill
-// Error: 17-61 text fill must be a solid color or a gradient relative to the parent
+// Error: 17-61 gradients on text must be relative to the parent
 #set text(fill: gradient.linear(red, blue, relative: "self"))

 ---